Posting of Vacancies:

 Change of Hourly Wage Rate: Complete this section if the student is continuing in the same position, but will have a different wage rate.

-Separation: If a student is terminated for cause, please complete this section.
+Separation: If a student is terminated for cause, please list Last Day Worked and Reason.

 • Dress appropriately for the job location.
 Individual departments may have a dress code for health or safety reasons or in situations where they are highly visible to the community.
 Please review any specific dress requirements with the student.